songzian/eds-web-app/README.md

 - **PreK-2 Teachers**: Quick response mechanisms for educational settings, ensuring the safety and well-being of young children.
 - **First Responders**: Efficient emergency management through categorized requests, aiding in faster and more effective responses.

-## Conclusion
-The Emergency Dispatch System revolutionizes the way emergency services are requested and delivered.
-It empowers our target audience by offering a dependable platform for critical situations, contributing to a safer and more responsive community.